Skip to product information

 Applications

-• Boats & Marine — keep batteries topped up for pumps, navigation, and electronics
+• Boats & marine — Keep house batteries topped up for pumps, nav electronics, and anchor lights between trips.

-• Remote Security Cameras — solar power for IP/PoE cameras and an LTE/5G router at gates, farms, and construction sites
+• Remote security cameras — Power IP/PoE cameras + LTE/5G router at gates, farms, and sites.

 Performance in Real-World Setups